z379652501/mt-genome/README.md

-Perls scripts for large-scale analyses of mitochondrial genomes.
+Perl scripts for large-scale analyses of mitochondrial genomes.

 > Luo YJ, Endo K, Satoh N (2015) The variable mitochondrial genome of the brachiopod Lingula anatina and its implication for mitochondrial evolution in lophotrochozoans. (in preparation)